-Taking a commercial lease of a property can be complex and is likely to be different to any other legal deal your business will do.
+Taking a commercial property lease can be complex and is likely to be different to any other legal deal your business will do.
 A new property is exciting and will give the business opportunities and the environment to grow but will also be a significant financial investment and potential risk.

 It is therefore vital to ensure that: